-18. All projects with shell space in business occupancy areas shall provide a basis of HVAC design able to support a minimum occupant load of concentrated business use at 1/50 net square feet with at least 10% of the space calculated at 1/20 net square feet for meeting areas.
-Shell space in educational and assembly occupancy areas shall provide a basis of design to support a minimum occupant load of 1/20 net square feet.
+- 18. All projects with shell space in business occupancy areas shall provide a basis of HVAC design able to support a minimum occupant load of concentrated business use at 1/50 net square feet with at least 10% of the space calculated at 1/20 net square feet for meeting areas.
+Shell space in educational and assembly occupancy areas shall provide a basis of design to support a minimum occupant load of 1/20 net square feet. - 19.

-19. The basis of HVAO design shall account for all normal ventilation needs without added ceiling or similar local comfort fans.
 The use of ceiling fans is prohibited except for in residential facilities, and outdoor patio and similar service type spaces.
 All costs associated with any requested area fans such as, but not limited to, installation, routine maintenance, specialty cleaning, and replacement are the responsibility of the requesting department.
 Installed fans shall be heavy duty and commercially rated where applicable.